napari/napari/docs/naps/0-nap-process.md

 A NAP is `Accepted` by consensus of all interested contributors.
 We need a concrete way to tell whether consensus has been reached.
-When you think a NAP is ready to accept, start a topic on the developer forum with a subject
+When you think a NAP is ready to accept, start a topic on the Zulip naps channel with a subject like:
-like:

 > Proposal to accept NAP #\<number>: \<title>